Simulating Society Requires Simulating Thought: Problem Statement: Beyond Behavioral Plausibility in Generative Social Simulation

-Beyond demographic representation, simulations must ensure agents think in ways that are internally coherent, dynamically revisable, and causally structured.
-Current LLM-based agents fail to meet these standards.
-The mismatch between surface-level plausibility and internal structural fidelity manifests in a consistent set of reasoning failures:
+One crucial aspect of social simulation is that it must ensure agents think in ways that are causally structured, internally coherent, and dynamically revisable.
+Current LLM-based agents fail to meet these standards, and this mismatch between surface-level plausibility and internal structural fidelity manifests in a set of persisting reasoning failures.